Industrial/Observer/README.md

-# Observable
+# Observer
-An Observable mixin for adding event handling behaviour to a JavaScript Function.
+An Observer prototype function for event based programming.

 ## Usage
     var myObserver = new Observer();